Darya Khan Daudzai

 Sikhs adopted blue coloured dress to pay homage to Pashtuns

-A group of blue-clad Pashtuns left a lasting impression on Guru Gobind Singh (1666-1708), to the extent that the latter made it compulsory for his followers to wear blue dress in homage to those Pashtuns.
-According to Siyar-ul-Mutakherin, once when Guru Gobind Singh (the founder of Khalsa) was hunted down by Mughal troops, he found … Read more
+A group of blue-clad Pashtuns made a lasting impression on Guru Gobind Singh (1666-1708), so much so that he mandated his followers to wear blue attire in honor of those Pashtuns.
+According to Siyar-ul-Mutakherin, once when Guru Gobind Singh (the founder of Khalsa) was hunted down by Mughal troops, he found it difficult to cross … Read more

 History of the Orakzai tribe